Make better brain health your top New Year’s resolution for 2024

 Research has shown lifestyle changes like improving diet and exercising regularly have helped drive down death rates from cancer, heart disease and other major diseases.
 These same lifestyle changes may also reduce or slow your risk of cognitive decline, which is often a precursor to Alzheimer’s and other forms of dementia.

-“There is increasing evidence to suggest that what is good for the heart is good for our brains,” says Meg Donahue, director of Community Engagement at the Alzheimer’s Association of Colorado.
+“There is increasing evidence to suggest that what is good for the heart is good for our brains,” says Jeff Bird, executive director of the Alzheimer’s Association of Colorado.
 “Keeping our brains healthy is not something we should worry about only as we get older.
 It should be a lifelong effort.”

 Healthy brain tips